// Power & Thermals

 Passive Cooling Viability

-5W mode is the most compatible with passive cooling.
+7W mode is the most compatible with passive cooling on the Orin Nano 8GB (there is no 5W mode on this platform).
 The lower heat dissipation allows natural convection and radiation to maintain safe junction temperatures in many indoor environments.
 However, passive success still depends on heatsink design, enclosure airflow, and workload intensity.

 Active Cooling Requirements

-Both 7W and 15W modes typically benefit from active airflow.
-A small brushless fan (for example, a low-power 5V fan) is often sufficient for 7W; 15W generally requires more airflow and/or a larger heatsink, depending on ambient conditions.
+15W mode typically requires active airflow for sustained load.
+7W mode can often be passively cooled, but a small brushless fan (for example, a low-power 5V fan) provides useful headroom under sustained inference.
+15W generally requires more airflow and/or a larger heatsink, depending on ambient conditions.
 Inadequate cooling results in thermal throttling, reducing CPU/GPU frequencies to limit heat generation.

 Thermal Monitoring